 Lack of Truck Driver Training

 Driving a commercial vehicle requires skill gained through experience and training.
 When under-trained truckers drive on Georgia roads, the consequences can be disastrous.
 The Bethune Law Firm was founded by Atlanta truck accident lawyer Terrence R. Bethune, who has been assisting victims of truck accidents since 1997.
-If you have been injured in a truck accident and believe that the driver was not adequately trained, contact our office to learn about your legal options.
+If you have been injured in an accident due to a lack of truck driver training, contact our office to learn about your legal options.

 INADEQUATELY TRAINED TRUCKERS CAN BE DANGEROUS